tribixbite/awesome/README.md

 *   [inngest/typedwebhook.tools](https://github.com/inngest/typedwebhook.tools) - A webhook testing tool for checking payloads, with automatic type generation
 *   [helius-labs/xray](https://github.com/helius-labs/xray) - A human-readable Solana transaction explorer powered by Helius.

-## Dart

-*   [ondateta/teta](https://github.com/ondateta/teta) - The open source, AI-powered app builder
-*   [ente-io/ente](https://github.com/ente-io/ente) - 🔒 End-to-end encrypted cloud for photos, videos and 2FA secrets.
-*   [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - Bring projects, wikis, and teams together with AI.
-AppFlowy is the AI collaborative workspace where you achieve more without losing control of your data.
-The leading open source Notion alternative.
-*   [sidhant947/Wallet](https://github.com/sidhant947/Wallet) - Wallet is a Flutter project designed to store card information locally on the device, ensuring that the data is secure and cannot be stolen, as the application does not have internet access.
-The app is optimized for efficiency, allowing users to quickly copy card details for transactions.
-*   [TheLastGimbus/GooglePhotosTakeoutHelper](https://github.com/TheLastGimbus/GooglePhotosTakeoutHelper) - Script that organizes the Google Takeout archive into one big chronological folder
-*   [ImranR98/Obtainium](https://github.com/ImranR98/Obtainium) - Get Android app updates straight from the source.
-*   [KRTirtho/spotube](https://github.com/KRTirtho/spotube) - 🎧 Open source music client!
-Available for both desktop & mobile!
-*   [Mobile-Artificial-Intelligence/maid](https://github.com/Mobile-Artificial-Intelligence/maid) - Maid is a cross-platform Flutter app for interfacing with GGUF / llama.cpp models locally, and with Ollama and OpenAI models remotely.
-*   [vedfi/mondroid](https://github.com/vedfi/mondroid) - Mongodb Client w/ Flutter
-*   [MaximeBeasse/KeyDecoder](https://github.com/MaximeBeasse/KeyDecoder) - KeyDecoder app lets you use your smartphone or tablet to decode your mechanical keys in seconds.

 ## Haskell

 *   [simplex-chat/simplex-chat](https://github.com/simplex-chat/simplex-chat) - SimpleX - the first messaging network operating without user identifiers of any kind - 100% private by design! iOS, Android and desktop apps 📱!